rachthree/safestructures/docs/usage.md

 ```

 !!! note "Note about Dataclasses"
     `safestructures` treats `dataclass` objects as a special case.
-The original class will be used when deserializing, but by default a dataclass specific to `safestructures` will be used restore the object
+The original class will be used when serializing, but by default a dataclass specific to `safestructures` will be used restore the object
     unless a plugin is used.

 Go [here](./examples.md) to see more examples.